 We listened to the way that the NYU community described itself and found a vernacular that suited that story: language like gritty, scrappy, tenacious, disciplined, and daring.
 The new design reflects this outlook, with a strong connection to where we came from and a clear vision of where we are going.

 You're probably noticed that NYU's primary color is purple.
 It's a very specifc color of purple, to be exact.
 The specifics of "NYU purple" and the subsequent primary and secondary color pallettes is what you're going to see all throughout the NYU.edu site:

 New shades of NYU's distinctive violet have been introduced to create a focused, clear, and unified color palette.

 The NYU.edu site uses headers in logical hierarchy (ex: H2 is sub category of H1 and H3 is subcategory of H2 & etc.).
-There is only one H1 per page as the page title.
-This H1 is as close to the page name (i.e. what is shown in the URL) as possible to improve search engine optimization.
+There is only one H1 per page, and it matches the page title.
+This H1 should be as close to the page name (i.e. what is shown in the URL) as possible to improve search engine optimization.